-The Chapman and Innovation Grants (C&I) offers UBC students the opportunity to create and implement a meaningful project in partnership with a local not-for-profit community organization.
-The Chapman and Innovation Grants are designed to help students work with a community organization to test a new idea and take initiative in tackling issues affecting underrepresented populations in their local communities.
+The Chapman and Innovation Grants (C&I) offer UBC students the opportunity to create and carry out a meaningful project in partnership with a local not-for-profit community organization.
+The C&I grants are designed to help students work with a community organization to test a new idea and take initiative in tackling an issue affecting underrepresented populations in their local communities.

-The C&I grant strives to be a dynamic learning opportunity, challenging students to learn from the onset of the application through project completion, without the fear of failing.
-In fact, the Innovation and Chapman grants are specifically designed for students and community organizations to think imaginatively, constructively and to push boundaries - without concern for everything going right - as we believe the best learning often comes from simply trying.
-Applicants can request funds between $1,500 and $10,000 for their proposed project which must be completed within six (6) months of the grant being awarded.
+The C&I grants strive to be a dynamic learning opportunity, challenging students to learn starting from the application process to when the project is completed, without the fear of failing.
+In fact, the Innovation and Chapman grants are specifically designed for students and community organizations to think imaginatively, constructively and to push boundaries - without concern for everything going right - the best learning often comes from simply trying.
+Applicants can request funds between $1,500 – $10,000 for their proposed project which must be completed within six (6) months of the grant being awarded.

-Successful proposals promote the self- empowerment of communities and foster strong, longterm partnerships between UBC and the community.
-Recipients are required to participate in a mid-project check-in with CCEL staff and to submit a brief final report.
+Successful proposals promote the self- empowerment of communities and foster strong, long term partnerships between UBC and the community.
+Recipients are required to participate in a mid-project check-in with Centre for Community and Engaged Learning (CCEL) staff and to submit a brief final report.